ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cp.rst

 .. method:: set_right_nav($nav = array())

   The right hand subnavigation can be used as the main navigation for a module.
-This function takes an associative array where the keys are language keys and the values are the full url to link to::
+This method takes an associative array where the keys are language keys and the values are the full url to link to::

     ee()->cp->set_right_nav(array(